Co-author: Justine Davies

 How to decide if an investment is ethical

 Because there is no clear definition of an ethical super fund, it can be hard to decipher what is ‘ethical’, and different people often have different views.
 Things considered as ethical investments can range from green energy to companies that don’t produce weapons to staying away from tobacco or even religious factors.
+Environmental, social and governance (ESG) investing is another approach, based on those criteria, that some investors use as a framework for selecting companies to invest in.

 When it comes to filtering ethical from unethical stocks, Australian Ethical Investment has a comprehensive Ethical Charter which outlines the types of investments that are both “acceptable” and “not acceptable” as ‘good’ investments.